Dictionary » Positive Words » Clear – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word clear comes from the Old French cler, from Latin clarus, meaning “bright, clear, or illustrious.”
-It has been used in English since the Middle Ages to describe brightness, openness, and freedom from obstruction or confusion.
-Over time, its meanings expanded to include clarity in thought, speech, judgment, and vision.
+The word clear comes from Old French cler, from Latin clarus, meaning “bright, clear, or illustrious.”
+It entered English in the Middle Ages, first describing brightness and openness, and later extending to ideas like clarity in thought, speech, judgment, and vision.
+Modern usage keeps that core sense of something being easy to grasp.

 Example Sentences

-- She gave a clear explanation of the procedure.
+• She gave a clear explanation of the procedure during the training.

 Clear Synonyms